 Ways to help prevent loose skin

 What are the recommendations for me to lose 10 pounds in weight?

 - Follow a healthy eating, low calorie eating plan

 - Stay motivated

 - Get Moose to help you adjust your attitude with hypnotic suggestions and Neuro Linguistic Programming (NLP) techniques

-Here are a few motivation quotes to help you lose weight if you have found yourself at a weight loss plateau.
-Motivational quotes for weight loss can give you a little boost every day if you feel yourself giving up on your best laid weight loss plans.
+Here are a few motivational quotes to help you lose weight if you have found yourself at a weight loss plateau.
+Motivational quotes for weight loss can give you a little boost every day if you feel yourself giving up on your best-laid weight loss plans.

 Choose and repeat the motivation quote to yourself several times a day.
 Try and choose a quote that suits your mood, so if you are feeling low choose a confident boosting one or if you are in a fun-loving frame of mind choose something that makes you giggle.
 Motivational quotes can aid you on your journey to weight loss success … and if not they make you feel a bit better for a little while.